 Take a deep breath … you’re writing a senior essay, not a dissertation or a book!
-Here are some thoughts on keeping the process manageable throughout the coming academic year.
+Here are some thoughts on keeping the process manageable throughout the upcoming academic year.

 First, it usually takes some time at the outset to define a specific research topic.
 Engage with the ideas and arguments of the sources you're finding and think about where you'd like to join the scholarly conversation.
 Remember that the research process will often take you in unexpected directions, and that the interplay between your research questions and the sources you unearth is a cornerstone of historical research.
 Give yourself time to allow that interplay to happen during your senior essay research!